rdknight/rdknight.github.io/_posts/2018-08-19-oak-and-main.md

 ## Trite Overused Street Names
 We in America suffer from unimaginative, but seemingly safe street names.
 Names that don't offend.
-Names that evoke familiarity no matter where you are, where you go.
+Names that evoke familiarity no matter where you are, wherever you go.
 A melting pot of homogeneous gray wordage.
 Street names such as _Main_, _State_, _Elm_, _Oak_, _Lincoln_, ad nauseum.